Get insider access

 1.8

-The Bose QuietComfort Earbuds have a bad passive soundstage, but that's to be expected from in-ear headphones.
+Their passive soundstage is bad, which is to be expected from in-ear headphones.
 Their design bypasses your outer ear, which needs to be activated by sound resonances to create an out-of-head soundstage.
 As a result, sound seems like it's coming from inside your head.
 Since they're also closed-back headphones, their soundstage doesn't sound as open or spacious as open-back headphones like the Apple AirPods (3rd generation) Truly Wireless.

 0